 TTC Transit Enforcement Officers and Transit Fare Inspectors enforce the POP fare system and TTC By-law.
 They make random checks to ensure that customers have proof of payment on POP routes.
-Keep your transfer, Pass or POP receipt handy so that you can quickly show your proof of payment when requested.
+Keep your transfer, pass, POP receipt or validated TTC ticket handy so that you can show your proof of payment when requested.
 A summons may be issued if you cannot produce proof of payment, and even stiffer penalties will be applied against repeat offenders.

 For more details on POP call our Customer Information office at 416-393-4636.